 - Are looking for the same benefits under Plan G listed above

-Plan N has the lowest premium out of the top 3 Medicare Supplement plans in 2021.
+Medigap Plan N premiums are the lowest of the top Medigap plans in 2022.

 - Are looking for a relatively low monthly premium

 This plan requires you to pay small copayments when you receive certain services, such as $20 at the doctor and $50 for an emergency visit.
 However, if you visit one of your local urgent care facilities, you won’t have any copays.

 This particular plan doesn’t cover the excess charges.
 However, Part B excess charges are prohibited in the following states: Connecticut, New York, Ohio, Massachusetts, Minnesota, Vermont, Rhode Island, and Pennsylvania.
 If you’re comfortable with a few copayments in exchange for a lower premium, this could be the plan for you.

 Even though Plan N isn’t as popular as other letter plans, it’s one of the Medigap plans we enroll our clients in the most.
 The reason this plan makes this list is due to its lower premiums.
 The reason the monthly premiums are lower is because of the copays.
 In exchange for a lower monthly premium, you agree to pay a $20 copay at the doctors’ office and a $50 copay at the emergency room.